mdio49/nes-emulator/README.md

 # NES Emulator
 An NES emulator written in C, developed for educational purposes.
 Code is written for clarity and understanding rather than performance and cycle-perfect accuracy.
+It is by no means perfect nor 100% faithful to the original hardware, but it is nonetheless capable of running a decent set of games.

 ## Compilation Instructions
 The emulator must be compiled from source, which requires `gcc` and `make` to be available on your platform.
 Has only been tested on a Windows 10 PC but it should work on other platforms.